Hallberg-Rassy 340: Comfortable cruising, performance even in light wind

 The halyards are hidden under the deckhouse and are operated by two winches on the cockpit rail, without interfering with the external chart tables.

 There will be two winches on each coaming for sail handling.
 This will allow for electric winches without interfering with the height below deck.
 There is storage space for stopper lines aft.
-This helps keep the cockpit tidy for lines.
+This helps keep the cockpit tidy for ropes.
 The deck layout is also neat and tidy, with an underdeck block for the headsail, deck hatches mounted flush and halyards running in hidden channels to the cockpit.
 An electric winch can also be mounted below deck.

 According to Frers’ speed chart, a loaded Hallberg-Rassy 340 will register 7.31 knots in a 90-degree true wind angle with only 10 knots of true wind.